portainer/portainer-docs/README.md

 Inside the devcontainer based project workspace you can then run the pre-defined VS Code Task "Make HTML" to build the documentation.
+Refer to [this link](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_run-tasks-from-the-terminal-menu) on how to run tasks in VS Code.